 Solid roofs are a great choice if you’re looking for an incredibly secure conservatory roofing option.
 Stunningly designed, the solid build is popular in modern conservatory roof styles thanks to their simple and numerous customisation options.
 They also leave plenty of room to add in a roof lantern or skylight in order to enjoy the benefits of both double glazing and a solid roof.
 This design is also remarkably thermally efficient thanks to its insulating properties.

 You can also modify your solid roof with tiles in many cases.
 These come with their own wealth of benefits.
 Aesthetically beautiful, tiled conservatory roofs are just as customisable as other roofing options.
-They also offer incredible acoustic insulation, creating a calm location in which you an relax during the evenings.
-They are also well-insulated, meaning that they can keep you warm throughout the year, no matter the weather, and increase the value of your home exponentially.
+They also offer incredible acoustic insulation, creating a calm location in which you can relax in during the evenings.
+They are well-insulated, meaning that they can keep you warm throughout the year.
+No matter the weather, a tiled roof can increase the value of your home exponentially.

-If you want to combine the beautiful views of glass conservatory roofing options with the structural integrity and durability of solid roofs, then consider a hybrid option.
+If you want to combine the beautiful views of glass with the structural integrity and durability of solid roofs, then consider hybrid.
 Many of our local installers can offer this model, which means that you can enjoy a truly contemporary design.
-Often designed in a panel-system in which panels can be switched interchangeably between glass and solid materials, this high-quality design provides the best of both worlds.
+Often in a panel-system design in which panels can switch interchangeably between glass and solid materials.
+This high-quality design provides the best of both worlds.